From loom spaces to veering triangulations: Convexity

 \begin{lemma} Suppose that $q$ and $r$ lie in $\calL \cup \Delta(\calL)$.
 Then we have the following. \begin{enumerate} \item $\Delta(\hull(q, r))$ is finite. \item For every cusp $c \in \Delta(\hull(q, r))$ there is a geodesic from $q$ to $r$ running through $c$. \item $\hull(q, r)$ contains a unique rightmost geodesic and also a unique leftmost geodesic.
-The rightmost geodesic has no right-turning corners; the leftmost geodesic has no left-turning corners. \item If $q$ and $r$ are cusps then the boundary of $\hull(q, r)$ is the disjoint union of the rightmost and leftmost geodesics. \item If $q$ and $r$ are cusps then $\hull(q, r)$ is a disjoint finite union of finite-sided disks (meeting only at cusps). \end{enumerate} \end{lemma}
+The rightmost geodesic has no right-turning corners; the leftmost geodesic has no left-turning corners. \item If $q$ and $r$ are cusps then the boundary of $\hull(q, r)$ is the disjoint union of the rightmost and leftmost geodesics. \item If $q$ and $r$ are cusps then $\hull(q, r)$ is a disjoint finite union of finite-sided closed disks (minus finitely many boundary points).
+These disks may have cusps in common. \end{enumerate} \end{lemma}